Why do I feel “I am NOT enough?”

 At the time, I did not have an answer for him.
 Six months later, I still do not know.
 However, I do know that thinking about it, talking about it, understanding more of the background to this idea, will help me grow.

-Working on being enough is painful.
+Working on being enough is painful for me and is not easy.

 Not working on understanding why I am not enough is killing me.
 The pain is worth the understanding and the growth.
 I spent 43 years not feeling enough is enough, so spending a few weeks looking at the causes of that feeling and ways I can reframe that feeling, are time well invested.